Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/00-starter-code/README.md

 In this project:

-- We have removed dependencies (instead of using emotionm, just use plain css).
+- We have removed dependencies (instead of using emotion, just use plain css).
 - We have structured the project in a way that is easy to understand and extend.
 - We have added step by step guides to reproduce the tutorial.